 Emergency Services Station.
 A building for the housing of fire, emergency medical or police equipment and for related activities.
 This use may include housing for emergency personnel while on-call.
-See provisions for this use in Section 602.

 Employees.
 The highest number of workers (including both part-time and full-time, both compensated and volunteer, and both employees and contractors) present on a lot at any one time, other than clearly temporary and occasional persons working on physical improvements to the site.